 Stray-Found: Although a cat "just shows up" on your property, once you assume responsibility for the animal by feeding and caring for it, after a period of time, it is no longer stray.
-A cat is legally owned after the finder has cared for it for 3 months.
+A cat is legally owned after the finder has cared for it for six weeks.
 LCAS does not pick up stray or unwanted cats unless they are seriously ill or injured.

 Owned-Found: It is unlawful to keep or dispose of a cat that has a known owner.
 Harboring or disposing of a cat that has an owner could result in a charge of theft against you.
 If you find a cat that appears to be owned the best thing to do is leave it where you found it so that it can find its way home.

 For information on feral (wild) cats and feral spay/neuter assistance, click here